ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarlog/README.md

 ## Changelog

+### 1.2.2

+-   It is now possible to set the time when historic data is requested.

 ### 1.2.1

 -   'Forecast' - bug fixed (forecast request now only sumbitted if forecast is activated), dependencies updated.

 ### 1.2.0